v-tach/Thesis/Thesis Outline/Outline.md

 Open access over the web to each step of the process improves the reproducibility of the results and will allow the review to be updated easily in the future.
 Each step of the study will be maintained in a git repository that others can copy and use.

 ### Open Publication
-Open pubication will allow anyone interested to view the results over the internet without any restrictions.
+Open publication will allow anyone interested to view the results over the internet without any restrictions.

 ### Collaboration and tracking tools
 In computer programming version control software is used to keep track of changes to software and to allow people to collaborate on a project without interfering with each others work.
-Git, n open source program, will be used to provide version control and collaberation for this review.
+Git, n open source program, will be used to provide version control and collaboration for this review.

 ## PRISMA Methods _(Checklist Item #)_